cobismith/casestudycountries/README.md

-# case studies in forest laws
+# case studies in international forest laws

 This is a smaller, simplified version of https://github.com/cobismith/forestlaws for an upcoming book.